omsai/journals/frappa/README.md

 To calibrate more than one camera to use an objective for Targeted Illumination, mutiple Objective Magnifications need to be created.
-Thus a microscope with a single "100x Apo TIRF" Objective Magnification would need to be replaced by camera-named magnifications e.g. "100x Confocal" and "100x Widefield"
+Thus a microscope with a single "100x Apo TIRF" Objective Magnification would need to be replaced by camera-named magnifications like "100x Confocal" and "100x Widefield"

 Unfortunately having multiple magnifications for same objective means Metamorph will no longer synchronize it's Magnification dropdown menu to match the automated